 2014 Test Dates and Application Deadlines

-The 2014 MPRE administrations will be on March 29, August 9, and November 1.* Registration will be available for these administrations beginning in early February 2014.
+The 2014 MPRE administrations will be on March 29, August 9, and November 1.* Registration will be available for these test dates starting in early February 2014.

 If your religious beliefs preclude you from taking the MPRE on a Saturday, then you may apply with LSAC to take the exam on the following Monday.
 To request to take the exam on Monday, you must provide a letter on official stationery from your cleric confirming your affiliation with a recognized religious entity that observes its Sabbath throughout the year on Saturday.
 The letter must be received by LSAC by the late registration deadline or you will not be allowed to test.